Transit Fitting#

 yerr = 5e-4 # flux uncertainty

-t = np.arange(0, 17, 0.05) # day
+time = np.arange(0, 17, 0.05) # day

 orbit = TransitOrbit(

-period=PERIOD, duration=DURATION, time_transit=T0, impact_param=B, radius=ROR
+period=PERIOD, duration=DURATION, time_transit=T0, impact_param=B, radius_ratio=ROR

 )

-y_true = limb_dark_light_curve(orbit, U)(t)
+y_true = limb_dark_light_curve(orbit, U)(time)

-y = y_true + yerr * random.normal(size=len(t))
+y = y_true + yerr * random.normal(size=len(time))

 # Let's see what the light curve looks like

-plt.plot(t, y_true, "-k", lw=1.0, label="truth")
+plt.plot(time, y_true, "-k", label="truth")

 plt.ylabel("relative flux")